“With proper technique, pilots were able to achieve consistent and deadly results.”

 Lt.
 Gibson and Lt.
 Lucas.
 Mike Brown was the crew chief.
 The original “Baby Carmen” logged an astounding 200 combat sorties without an engine replacement.
 It is painted with a US national insignia in four positions with a red surround, a white rudder tab marked the 526th, and a ‘J’ for the squadron.
 Like the original “Baby Carmen” paint scheme, the A-36’s insignia and nose art was finely rendered by hand.

-*The A-36 is currently based at Worcester airport.
+*The A-36 is currently based at Worcester airport and is not open for public viewing.
 For an operation schedule please call the office.